osm-fr/osmose-backend/docker/README.md

 ```

-Speed improvement
+I/O Optimization
 ----------------

 The PostgreSQL database inside the container can be put in memory instead of the file system.
-Resulting in better speed and SSD lifetime.
+Resulting in better SSD lifetime.
 ```
 docker run -it --rm --tmpfs /var/lib/postgresql osm-fr/osmose_backend ./osmose_run.py --country=comoros
 ```